lupyuen/lupyuen.github.io/src/lorawan.md

 1.  __Radio Interface:__ Exposes the LoRa Radio Functions that will initialise the transceiver, send a LoRa Packet and receive a LoRa Packet.

-    The Radio Interface is called by our demo firmware to send andreceive LoRa Packets.
-And also by the LoRaWAN Driver.
+    Our Demo Firmware calls the Radio Interface to send and receive LoRa Packets.
+(Our LoRaWAN Driver calls the Radio Interface too)

     The Radio Interface is generic and works for various LoRa Transceivers, like SX1276.